Functions

 3}

 The parameters and return type are optional in a function.
-Hence the following syntax is also a valid function declaration.
+Hence the following is also a valid function declaration.

 1func functionname() {